 For example, a JP Morgan digital transformation initiative is called COIN, which is short for Contract Intelligence.
 With COIN, the bank shortens the time it takes to review documents, automates filling tasks, and creates new tools for bankers and clients.

 Organizations can use process mining tools to identify opportunities for process improvement which also includes digital transformation and automation initiatives.
 We have listed numerous such examples in our article on process mining case studies.

 Advanced analytics and machine learning

 Financial institutions collect transaction data of customers and store them for years due to regulatory and insurance requirements.
 Performing analysis of data can reveal insights about customer behavior so that organizations can improve the experience they provide for customers.
 For example, a common analytics application in banking is personalization.
 Any banking product first needs to be marketed to the right users.
 By using advanced analytics, financial institutions can reach out to the right customer at the right time with the right message and offer through the right channel.

 Blockchain is applicable to various banking operations such as investment management, cross-border transactions, trade finance, and capital markets.
 Blockchain is an emerging trend for financial institutions because it helps prevent fraudulent actions, provide transparency, reduce costs and increase the speed of transactions to reduce the number of intermediary banks.
 The image below shows the estimate of Mckinsey about potential savings in banking with blockchain solutions.

 Conversational AI: Digital financial assistants

 Just like other industries, chatbots can be very useful for financial institutes in customer service.
 Implementing simple chatbot solutions will allow banks to respond faster to customer needs.
 It can also be used as a financial consultant from your customers.
-For example, recommending investment options based on the savings bank balance and risk profile is an application of financial chatbot.
+For example, recommending investment options based on the savings bank balance and risk profile is an application of a financial chatbot.

 Which digital strategy goals should financial services prioritize?